 Wait, cottage cheese in macaroni and cheese?

-I know—it sounds a little weird at first.
-But blended up with whole milk, cheddar, and a few pantry spices?
-It turns into this silky base that hugs every little piece of pasta.
+I know, it sounds a little weird at first.
+But blended up with whole milk, and cheddar, it turns into this wonderful pasta dish.
 It gives it body without making it heavy.
-Like the comfort food version of a fluffy blanket.

 And, if you forget to stir halfway through?
 I’ve done that more times than I want to admit.
 Still turns out great.
 It’s that forgiving.